infor-design/enterprise-wc/src/components/ids-multiselect/README.md

 ## Settings and Attributes

-multiselect inherits most of it's settings from ids-dropdown, please refer to that document [here](../ids-dropdown/README.md) for more details. below are listed new settings or ones that have been modified from ids-dropdown.
+IdsMultiselect inherits most of it's settings from ids-dropdown, please refer to that document [here](../ids-dropdown/README.md) for more details.
+Below are listed new settings or ones that have been modified or are different from ids-dropdown:

 - `disabled` {boolean} Sets multiselect to disabled including dismisiable tags
 - `tags` {boolean} sets whether to use tags to display selected values